eapache/starscope/doc/DB_FORMAT.md

  * `:excludes` - the paths and patterns to exclude from scanning
  * `:files` - the files previously scanned (including things like last-modified time)
- * `:version` - The StarScope version which wrote the database (not the same as the database format version).
+ * `:version` - The Starscope version which wrote the database (not the same as the database format version).

 Databases